namballa-mukesh/Student-DBManager/README.md

 # Student-DBManager
 Student-DBManager is a student database management system implemented using JAVA-SWING and MYSQL database.
 It allows admin to perform the basic CRUD operations and search operation.
-We use XAMPP server software which acts as localhost where we performed MYSQL operations.
+We use XAMPP server software which acts as localhost where we performe MYSQL operations.

 Requirements: